mobsites/Cosmos.Identity/README.md

 #### Required to run the samples

 As noted above, the samples use .Net Core 3.0, so a suitable dev environment is necessary.
+(The Cosmos Identity library itself is .Net Standard 2.0 based and should work for .Net Core 2.2 based apps.
+There are plans to test this with sample apps.)
 Other than that, download and install the [Azure Cosmos Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-release-notes) and fire up the sample.

 #### On first running one of the samples